IdentityServer/IdentityServer4/docs/quickstarts/0_overview.rst

 Again this might be useful to get started, but needs to be replaced by some persistent key material for production scenarios.
 See the :ref:`cryptography docs <refCrypto>` for more information.

+..
+Note:: IdentityServer is not yet ready to be launched.
+In fact, when you try it, you should see an exception at startup time stating that services are missing.
+We will add those services in the following quickstarts.

 Modify hosting
 ^^^^^^^^^^^^^^^